tobiohlala/describe/README.md

 app_key="1234567890"
 ```

-where 12345 matches your app id and 1234567890 matches your app key and you're good to go!
+where _12345_ matches your app id and _1234567890_ your app key.

-Optionally, create a symlink to the script to a location contained in your PATH (like /usr/bin or /usr/local/bin) to make it conveniently executable from everywhere, e.g.
+Optionally, create a symlink to the script to a location contained in your PATH like _/usr/bin_ or _/usr/local/bin_ to make it conveniently executable from everywhere, e.g.

 if you placed the script in /opt/scripts before: